lnsy-dev/LNSYs-toolbox/README.md

 ```

-I use this in webworkers a lot to handle a largish queus
+I use this in webworkers a lot to handle a largish queus of processor heavy items.